 }

-curl -X DELETE "[[baseUrl]]/base/<your-app>/.wakeup/some/webcom/path?id=<myDeviceId>"
+})curl -X DELETE "[[baseUrl]]/base/<your-app>/.wakeup/some/webcom/path?id=<myDeviceId>"

 In the Android version, like for adding a subscription, the path of the subscription to remove is retrieved from the

-object reference on which the wakeupUnsubscribe
+path associated to the Webcom object reference on which the wakeupUnsubscribe is called.
+This method expects as

-first parameter the "device id" (it must be the same than the one used with the wakeupSubscribe
+first parameter the "device id" (it must be the same than the one used with the wakeupSubscribe method).
+The second

-callback is called asynchronously once the wake-up subscription is
+parameter is a handler whose onComplete callback is called asynchronously once the wake-up subscription is

 successfully unregistered on the [[service]] server.
 If the unregistration fails on the server, then the onError